-The Firm represents clients in all aspects of actions to modify alimony.
+Our firm represents clients in all aspects of actions to modify alimony.
 Alimony modification may be available when one party demonstrates a substantial, material, permanent and unanticipated change in circumstances from the last order establishing or modifying alimony.

-- Failing to follow a Parenting Plan or Timesharing Schedule;
+- Failing to follow a parenting plan or timesharing schedule

-- Failing to abide by a Settlement Agreement;
+- Failing to abide by a settlement agreement

 We represent clients who are seeking an enforcement action and those defending against an enforcement action.

 Our attorneys at Sasser, Cestero & Roy, P.A. offer comprehensive, top-tier legal services.
 We view our clients as our top priority and consistently do our best to help you reach a resolution that is in the best interests of you and your family.

 Our services cover preparing clients for matters regarding a prenuptial agreement, which is a contract in contemplation of marriage that governs the rights and obligations of each party in the event of an action to dissolve the marriage or the death of a party.

 Our firm represents clients in the negotiation and drafting of a post-nuptial agreement, which is a written agreement entered into by two married individuals that dictate their personal and financial issues.
 This agreement can involve future support provisions, the management of financial assets, testamentary rights, business interests, and other similar issues.